YaroslavDev/WEB-2.0/Homework_7/README.md

 #### Description

 Main functionality is stored in __routes/users.js__.
 It has single callback which dynamically computes and returns as response range of users according to specified query parameters _page_ and _size_.
 It sets also Link Headers which give information about next and last page for given page size.
+Orders array is initialized as simple array with numbers from 0 to 99 in __app.js__.

 #### Usage example(with POSTMAN)
 __REQUEST>__: GET /orders?page=2&size=10